steverandy/concen/README.md

 Add the following to the Gemfile of a Rails application.

     gem "concen", "~> 0.1"

+Concen uses Compass to generate its stylesheets so include Compass' gem in assets group in the Gemfile.
+If you face a problem when precompiling the assets it's most likely because Compass' gem isn't included in the Gemfile.

+    group :assets do
+      gem "compass", "~> 0.12.alpha"
+    end

 Run the rake task to setup Concen.